quintanar401/DCoQ/README.md

 When there is no action specified for some rule or subrule the result of the rule will conform to its definition.
 That is ID "=" expr will produce (id;"=";expr).

 First of all we need to remove Q functions from the grammar rules to simplify the parse functions.
 I cut all functions from the input string and save them in .g.A variable.
-I replac ethem with .g.A references like 1h. h type is used to make them different from the action shortcuts:
+I replace them with .g.A references like 1h. h type is used to make them different from the action shortcuts:
 ```
 .g.A:();
 .g.fext:{if[count w:where differ[0;]1&sums(not{$[x=2;1;x;$["\""=y;0;"\\"=y;2;1];1*"\""=y]}\[0;x])*(neg"}"=x)+"{"=x;ca:count .g.A;.g.A,:a:value each x b:a+til each d:1+w[;1]-a:(w:(0N 2)#w)[;0];x:@[;;:;]/[x;b;d$(string ca+til count a),\:"h"]];x};